|

 Light peels have many names.
 They’re also known as superficial peels or lunchtime peels because they usually require little to no recovery.

-Also, light peels can be repeated over a certain period to see results.
+Also, light peels can be repeated over time to achieve results.
 Your licensed skin specialist or dermatologist will determine how often you get a chemical peel.
-You’ll need to follow up with a supportive aftercare routine.

 Process